young-zy/AnsweringSystem/README.md

         "items" for options         #For now you can only put exactly 4 optioons "type" for the answertype   #"multiple" for multiple answers "textfield" for textanswers
                                     #"" or other strings will be judged as single choice question
+## Don't forget
+    Create a Folder name "answers" to let the program store final results

 ## Enjoy :-)